MA in Communication Sciences and Disorders

 Before graduation, students must have successfully completed a minimum of 400 clinical clock hours (at least 25 observation hours and at least 375 clinical hours) to satisfy requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC-SLP) and must have demonstrated clinical competency in completing those hours as determined by both in-house and external clinical supervisors.
 Students must also have demonstrated knowledge and skills learning outcomes in compliance with ASHA standards for certification.

 Students enrolled in the department’s clinical practicum courses are required to provide proof of medical clearance (see department for details) prior to the start of the course and to renew annually.
 Semester clinic fees will also apply.
-The cost of professional liability insurance coverage (not less than $1 million per single claim/$3 million aggregate per year) is included in the program fee.
+The cost of professional liability insurance coverage (not less than $1 million per single claim/$3 million aggregate per year) and general liability insurance coverage (not less than $1 million per single claim/$3 million aggregate per year) is included in the program fee.
 Students are required to obtain a criminal background check at their own expense as part of the clinical placements.
 Students should consult the beginning of the College of Health Professions section of the catalog for additional requirements which may be needed to participate in clinical settings.
 In addition, applications for external practicum placements must be made one year in advance and are subject to departmental approval.